Free use of assets (other than accommodation, employer-provided cars or vans)

 Note

-Any payment that your employee makes to use the asset reduces the value of the benefit.
+Any payment that your employee makes to you for use of the asset reduces the value of the benefit.

-The value of the benefit is 5% of the market value of the asset when you first provide it as a benefit.
+The value of the benefit is the annual value of the use of the asset.
+This is generally 5% of the market value of the asset when you first provide it as a benefit.
 The market value is the amount you would have been able to sell the asset for to a stranger.

 The market value cannot be changed if: